kmaaallen/WeatherApp/README.md

 It was built to practice developing a full-stack React and Node web app, with repositories maintained for each to keep functionality separate.
 (Combine?)

 It has been deployed on ...
-TO DO and it available running [here]() //TODO
+TO DO and it available running [here](https://react-weather-app-front-end.herokuapp.com/)

 It consists of a main page and two React components to display weather and to search for weather.